Name The name of the society is “The British Society for Cardiovascular Research”, hereinafter called the BSCR.

-The Honorary Officers of the BSCR are nominated by and elected from the Executive Committee, and normally take office on 1 January following election.
-Honorary Officers may also be elected ad hoc should the need arise.
+The Honorary Officers of the BSCR are nominated by and elected from the Executive Committee, normally at least one year prior to the term-end date of the incumbent Officers.
+Incoming Officers will normally shadow outgoing officers for a period of one year prior to taking up office on 1 January.
+Honorary officers may also be elected ad hoc should the need arise.

-Honorary Officers are elected for a term of three years, and may be re-elected to office.
+Honorary Officers are elected for a term of three years, and may be re-elected .
 Officers may serve a maximum of two consecutive terms.

 The BSCR shall appoint one or more qualified auditors and may determine their remuneration.

 The affairs of the BSCR are directed by an Executive Committee (“the Committee”) which shall usually meet twice a year.

 The Committee when complete shall consist of nine elected members, plus the Honorary Officers of the BSCR, plus any co-opted members.

 The members of the Committee shall be elected at the Annual General Meeting of the BSCR in accordance with Section 7 below.